kayloleon/blazor-app/README.md

 # Blazor Application

-Web application consisting practice applications like a counter, weather app, and to do list.
+Web application consisting of practice applications like a counter, weather app, and a to do list.
 I created this website following the instructions of professor Vanselow and Microsoft tutorials provided below.
 This was made as an introduction to web design as well as a series of assignments for school.

 # Demonstration